flatlogic/dashboard/requirements/README.md

 + Displays text line by line like a console / terminal window.
 + Here is a mock  ![console](/requirements/images/console.png)
 + Event format from websocket is a single line of string per event.
-+ It should look like terminal window and be able to accept keyboard input like a terminal.
++ It should look like terminal window where new lines are appended at the bottom (scroll up).
++ Bonus if it can accept keyboard input like a terminal.
+Ok to skip

 ## Timeline